KDE/documentation-docs-kdenlive-org/project_and_asset_management/file_management/auto_save.rst

    Green square top right: Auto save is ongoing

-Autosaves are generated according the settings in :menuselection:`Menu --> Settings --> Configure Kdenlive -->` :doc:`Misc</getting_started/configure_kdenlive/configuration_misc>` (default 60sec / 25 operations).
-There you can switch it on or off.
+Backup files (auto saves) are generated according to the settings in :menuselection:`Menu --> Settings --> Configure Kdenlive -->` :doc:`Misc</getting_started/configure_kdenlive/configuration_misc>` (default is every 60 seconds and/or 25 operations).
+This is where you can switch it on or off.

 Autosaves are offered the first time after you open the project again in case the autosave is newer than the last saved project version.